VISIT OUR ART STORE ▶

 Winsor & Newton Iridescent Medium Overview

-In my demo, I use the iridescent medium from Winsor & Newton.
-My bottle's an older one, but their newer version has a different look, so keep that in mind when shopping!
+In the demo, the artist uses the iridescent medium from Winsor & Newton.
+Their bottle is an older one, but the newer version has a different look, so that’s something to keep in mind when shopping!

-What I love most is that this medium works with any watercolor brand.
-That means you can take any of your current colors—whether Winsor & Newton or not—and turn them into shimmering shades.
+What they love most is that this medium works with any watercolor brand.
+That means the artist can take any of their current colors—whether Winsor & Newton or not—and turn them into shimmering shades.
 Hundreds of options instantly become iridescent.
-Isn't that awesome?
+Isn’t that awesome?

 Winsor & Newton iridescent medium